wp-plugins/facebook-comment-by-vivacity/readme.txt

 * You can set - Color Scheme (Light or Dark)
 * HTML5 and XFBML versions of facebook comments.
 * Moderation option.
+* Shortcode for templates or posts/pages/home.
+* Feature for remove wordpress default comments on posts/pages.

 = Rate Us / Feedback =